virgilpetru/Fox-Website/README.md

 # Fox-Website
-Website Created Using public API, Node/Express.js and Axios
+Website Created Using public API, EJS, Node/Express.js and Axios

 To make the website work:
 - have Visual Studio, node.js installed